Deltares/ra2ce/README.md

 ## Risk prioritization - to be implemented
 # Installation
+## Config file

 # User input
 THe user needs to fill out the document to_fill_in.xlsx and has to choose for several options.
-See overview of options below.
+Multiple analysis can be done: add another row with settings for the different calculations.
+Below is an overview of the user input variables

+## analysis_name
+Name that you want to give to the analysis (output files will start with this name)

+## analysis
+Choose from:
+*Direct Damages*
+*Redundancy-based criticality*
+*Both*

+## links_analysis
+Only when chosen for *Redundancy-based criticality* or *Both* Choose from:
+Single-link Disruption
+Multi-link Disruption (1): Calculate the disruption for all damaged roads Multi-link Disruption (2): Calculate the disruption for an Origin/Destination matrix

+##data_manipulation##

 # Pre-processing of data
 The data should be provided in the file format as mentioned in the input table.